shinyquagsire23/SaltySD/smash/PATCHING.md

  * Without creating a cache.bin, loading screens and character selection will be laggy due to constantly opening files to check for existence.
  * Loading screens sometimes will not have the loading Smash ball and will just be black.
+ * Non-update versions (Demo, 1.0.1) have not been tested with SaltySD and are unlikely to work yet, versions past those but under 1.1.3 may not work, but are more likely to work.
+In addition to this, the Smash Demo does not have SDMC access in it's exheader, so SaltySD would never work with the Demo without a modified version to grant permissions.